 This fun twist on grilled bratwurst has tons of flavor from peppers and cheese!

 - 1 8 oz. jar roasted red peppers, drained

 - 4 oz. of Monterey jack cheese or mozzarella cheese, sliced into 10 pieces

 - 5 hot dog buns

-- Grill the brats over medium high neat for 3-4 minutes, then turn and grill another 3 minutes.
+- Grill the bratwurst over medium high neat for 3-4 minutes, then turn and grill another 3 minutes.

-- Remove the brats from the grill and let cool slightly.
+- Remove the bratwurst from the grill and let cool slightly.

 - Make 5 cuts in each bratwurst, slicing 3/4 of the way through.

-- Add a piece of roasted red pepper to each outside cut, then a piece of cheese into the cuts next to those and then a piece of roasted red pepper in the middle cut.
+- Add a piece of roasted red pepper to each outside cut, then a piece of cheese, then a piece of roasted red pepper in the middle cut.

 - Repeat with the rest of the brats, then place back on the grill for another 3-4 minutes to melt the cheese and finish cooking through.